Michigan State University College of Law,

 St. Vincent Home for Children

 Pro bono immigration assistance, 2014-Present

-Melinda is a business immigration attorney who helps clients hire and retain foreign national workers in the U.S. and transfer employees between international offices.
+Melinda is a business immigration attorney who helps clients hire and retain foreign national workers in the United States and transfer employees between international offices.

 She practices exclusively in the area of immigration and advises clients across the country on this evolving and highly dynamic area of law.